mtumilowicz/kubernetes-workshop/README.txt

         * a unit of compute, which runs on a single node in the cluster
             * scheduled according to the resources
                 * example: 2 CPU to run workload
+                * GKE Autopilot provisions the necessary compute resources to run your Pods and manages the compute capacity
+                    * based on specified required CPU and memory resources
         * short-lived/ephemeral
             * if a pod dies for any reason, K8s will automatically restart the pod
                 * IP address assigned to that pod changes